SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    Though as Zvi pointed out, 200k doses might be a single day's worth by the end of the year.
 Then again, if it gets approved Dec 30, that works out for the 1 remaining day of the year.
 Not in a good way&hellip; but it _does_ work out.

+   Still, I'm betting on a narrower FDA Emergency Use Authorization.
+The risk of ritonavir interacting with other drugs is high (though known, so physicians have to _check_ before prescribing), and the more widely an antiviral (or, for that matter, antibacterial) is used the more likely resistance mutations happen.
+So probably it's going into the highest-risk populations first.
 8. __Dosing:__ Dosing would be 2 pills of nirmatrelvir and 1 of ritonavir, twice a day.

    It's a combination medication: nirmatrelvir is Pfizer's new inhibitor of a SARS-CoV2